Huttlay History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Huttlay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Huttlay family to Ireland
+Migration of the Huttlay family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Huttlays to arrive on North American shores: Thomas Otley, who is on record in Virginia in 1618; Abraham and Adam Otley, who both arrived in Lynn, Massachusetts in 1641; Darcy Oatly, who was on record in Virginia in 1657.